Carney carries Canadian lessons to the Bank of England

 Carney also said a Canadian strength was the strong coordination among the major financial authorities, as well as the depth of talent at the central bank.

-One major change he will face is that the Bank does not operate by consensus and with one voice, as does the Bank of Canada, and the governor can be outvoted.
+One major change he will face is that the Bank of England does not operate by consensus and with one voice, as does the Bank of Canada, and the governor can be outvoted.

 The Bank of Canada has an inflation target of 2 percent within a range of 1 to 3 percent, but Carney has also discussed the idea of flexible targeting, where rates could be higher than needed to keep inflation at 2 percent, to lean against an asset bubble, say in the housing market.